 Atlassian got its new fancy tool Stride to replace HipChat and it's gradually migrate existing HipChat teams to Stride.
 For those Hubots connecting to HipChat, it's time to migrate.
 This post shows the complete migration process for my own ChatOps bot.

 The required code changes for the migration are actually quite minimal.
 We only need to replace package

-hubot-hipchat with hubot-stride, and change the Hubot start command to
+hubot-stride, and change the Hubot start command to

 hubot --adapter stride.
 No other code changes are required.